Highlights as Ireland seal win over England at MCG

 This content is not available in your location.

-Watch the highlights as Irish captain Andrew Balbirnie's brilliant 62 and a fine bowling performance helped Ireland to a famous victory over England in the T20 World Cup.
-Ireland secured a five-run win on the Duckworth-Lewis-Stern method when the match was called off due to rain.
+Watch the highlights as captain Andrew Balbirnie's brilliant 62 and a fine bowling performance helped Ireland to a famous victory over England in the Men's T20 World Cup.

+Ireland secured a five-run win on the Duckworth-Lewis-Stern method when the match was curtailed by rain.

 MATCH REPORT: Fine Ireland stun dismal England in T20 World Cup